About the course

 • What specific tools and materials do I need to do the course?

 I have shown the process of two designs from start to finish using traditional artist lino and professional Pfeil linocut tools.
 Linocut tools, traditional artist’s lino, water-based or oil-based printing inks, ink roller or brayer, printing paper, wooden spoon or brayer.
-Optional but recommended: Ternes Burton pins and stripping tabs and black water-based printing ink for transferring your design.
+Optional but recommended: Ternes Burton pins, stripping tabs, and black water-based printing ink for transferring your design.
 Full details in my course notes or read an overview in my blog: https://www.michellehughesdesign.com/post/2018/07/02/lino-cutting-equipment

 • What other materials do I need to do the course?